Where to Stay

 The House Shaman

 One popular program is the Pachamama, or Mother Earth ceremony.
-Mother Earth is thanked for the food she gives us.
+Mother Earth is thanked for the food she gives.
 The ceremony takes place in a private room with walls of stone and all-glass, offering views of the river and surrounding land.
-The room is opened to pits that have been dug into the earth and lined with rocks for cooking chicken with coriander, lamb, Peruvian corn, potatoes, fava beans and yams.
+The room is opened to pits that have been dug into the earth and lined with rocks for cooking.
 The hotel’s kitchen staff does their job while Willko chants and thanks Pachamama for her bounty.
 In less than an hour, the ceremony is over, the food is finished cooking, and the feast begins.